 - Relax through activities like Yoga or Meditation

 - Stop Overthinking

 - Participate in hobbies

 Prevention is always better than cure.
-Now that you know the relationship between stress and thyroid, you can regulate stress to maintain the health of your thyroid gland.
-While completely getting rid of stress is impossible, you can easily handle stress in a more effective manner.
+Now that you know the relationship between stress and the thyroid, you can regulate stress to maintain the health of your thyroid gland.
+While completely getting rid of stress is impossible, you can easily handle stress more effectively.
 With better stress management, you will notice a remarkable improvement in your health on the whole.